syedgalib/helpgent-free/readme.txt

 👉 **Email Footer:** A footer is an email element placed at the bottom, which usually contains general information about a company.
 If you wish, you can customize the name and tag your own brand on it or delete it if necessary.

+👉 **Collect leads:** Collecting leads with HelpGent is much easier.
+Through the help of contact form, you can have the information of the leads and later on you can persuade them to become your paid customers.

 👉 **Offload media to Google Drive (Upcoming):** When you are going through tons of request files, you can offload those requests to Google Drive.
 Thus, you can unload your work pressure bringing the things aside.

-👉 **Collect leads (Upcoming):** Collecting leads with HelpGent is much easier.
-Through the help of contact form, you can have the information of the leads and later on you can persuade them to become your paid customers.

 == Installation ==

 Please follow the official installation guide from here to install this plugin: https://wordpress.org/support/article/managing-plugins/#installing-plugins-1

 == Changelog ==

-1.0.0 - Nov 24, 2022
+1.0.0 - Nov 26, 2022

 * Initial launch